 - Limestone forest – Guam, northern part, in the area of Andersen Air Force Base.
 Last remnants of the original tropical forest of Guam.
 Contains many rare and endemic species of plants.

 - McKean Island – Kiribati, Phoenix Islands.
 85 000 lesser frigatebirds (Fregata ariel) live on this small (57 ha) island.
 This is the largest nesting population of these birds in the world.
 Island has a hypersaline lagoon.

 - Mount Winipat (Winipot, Uinipot) – Federated States of Micronesia, Chuuk, Tol.
 Unique tropical forest with endemic species of plants and animals.
 The forest is dominated by Chuuk Poisontree (Semecarpus kraemeri) and only here lives a Teardrop White-eye (Rukia ruki) – a bird which depends on poisontree.
 Here lives also the Chuuk Islands Giant Millipede – a 15.5 cm long millipede and several more plants found only here (Schefflera kraemeri, Semecarpus kraemeri, Randia carolinensis).

 - Pohnpei montane cloud forest – Federated States of Micronesia, central part of Pohnpei.
-One of the lower elevation cloud forests in the world, starting already at the height of 450 m.
+One of the lower elevation cloud forest in the world, starting already at the height of 450 m.
 Contains numerous endemic species of plants and animals found only here (the beautiful palm Clinostigma ponapensis forms pure stands).